Skip to content

 Blade Design Guide

 Industrial blades are tools that are used in a variety of industries, such as automotive, aerospace, and construction.
-Bauccor can and will help you through the process of the design from research and conceptual design to design and choosing of the material and finish you would need for your specific application.
+Baucor specializes in custom made knives, delivering high-performance solutions tailored to each application.
+From concept to production, our team supports the entire process to create some of the best custom knives in the industry, including options like custom knives engraved for identification and branding purposes.
 Please don’t hesitate to contact us at any phase of the design process.

 1. Research and conceptual design